-The WRONG Way To Use Digital Marketing For Real Estate
+The WRONG Way to Use

-Backwards Real Estate Marketing
+Backwards Real-Estate Marketing

-All Come Back To You
+All Leads Should Come Back to You

-Why It’s a Terrible Idea
+Why Using Digital Marketing Platforms is a Terrible Idea

-I’m Not Referring To 3rd Party Aggregator Sites
+I’m Not Referring to Third-Party Aggregator Sites

-Look At Your Digital Marketing Spend
+Look at Your Digital Marketing Spend

-We are in the beginning of 2016.
-I strongly recommend looking at all of the products that make up your Digital Marketing spend and see if any of them drive traffic away from your website.
-If you have listings on your site, and you are paying another company to market those listings—and they resolve on another website that is not yours—STOP.
+I STRONGLY RECOMMEND that you look closely at all of the products that make up your Digital Marketing spend and see if any of them drive traffic away from your website.
+If you have listings on your site and you’re paying another company to market those listings—and they resolve on another website that is not yours—STOP!
 In almost every single instance, you can look at what they do and create the same workflow to drive the same traffic to YOUR WEBSITE.

-But I Love XYZ Product
+But I Love XYZ’s Product!

 Help Spread The Word...